Darkle/MarkSearch/README.md

 Note that at the moment it doesnt support quoting to make the search more accurate - the current search is `from "fts" where fts match '"tech news" OR ("tech" AND "news")'`

+Note that the bookmarklet may not work on some sites due to CSPs

 ### Help

 ##### Setting Up The MarkSearch Browser Extension